 These disorders affect how children reach developmental milestones and their ability to control and coordinate body movements.

-Understanding the common neurodevelopmental problems helps in evaluating their influence on a child’s motor abilities, which is essential for timely intervention and support.
+Understanding the common neurodevelopmental problems helps evaluate their influence on a child’s motor abilities, essential for timely intervention and support.

 Defining Neurodevelopmental Disorders

 Understanding the domain of neurodevelopmental disorders is essential for grasping the challenges and intricacies faced by children with these conditions.
 Neurodevelopmental disorders encompass a group of developmental disorders that can cause lifelong challenges.
-These conditions are typically manifest in early development and can affect a child’s behaviour, memory, learning, and ability to interact socially.
+These conditions typically manifest in early development and can affect a child’s behaviour, memory, learning, and social interaction ability.
+For many children with neurodevelopmental disorders, improving writing skills can be a key area of focus in therapy, as difficulties in motor coordination and cognitive processing often impact handwriting and other academic tasks.

 Neurodevelopmental assessments are vital to identify the specific needs and problems, allowing for tailored interventions that address the unique neurodevelopmental needs of each child or young person.